Solid angle: Celestial objects

 By inputting the appropriate average values for the Sun and the Moon (in relation to Earth), the average solid angle of the Sun is 6.794×10^-5 steradians and the average solid angle of the Moon is 6.418×10^-5 steradians.
-In terms of the total celestial sphere, the Sun and the Moon subtend average fractional areas of 0.0005406% (5.406 ppm) and 0.0005107% (5.107 ppm), respectively.
+In terms of the total celestial sphere, the Sun and the Moon subtend average fractional areas of 0.0005406 % (5.406 ppm) and 0.0005107 % (5.107 ppm), respectively.
 As these solid angles are about the same size, the Moon can cause both total and annular solar eclipses depending on the distance between the Earth and the Moon during the eclipse.

+Platonic solids

+By virtue of being uniform polyhedra, the Platonic solids each have only 1 internal solid angle value shared at every vertex.
+The values are listed below: